Having just finished a copy of Tim Ferrriss’ 4-Hour Workweek I was reminded of 4 very important points:

 2. Time is running out.
-As baby boomers we need to realise that time is at a premium and ultimately limited (sorry to be so cruel and point this out)!
+We need to realise that time is at a premium and ultimately limited (sorry to be so cruel and point this out)!

 3. Time is a tool that can be manipulated, divided and spent throughout the day.
-We should constantly aim to make the most of.
+We should constantly aim to make the most of it.

 Given my experience to date I wanted to share my 6 top tips for a more energetic and productive start to the day:

 SET YOUR ALARM TO WAKE YOU UP 30 MINUTES EARLIER

 It was time for a change.
 I needed to start my day off right so I started by waking up 30 minutes earlier in the morning.
 By waking up earlier, I immediately crafted a precious space into my routine where no one was making demands for my time and I was the priority so I could set my intentions for the day.

 It’s all very tempting to hit that snooze button in the mornings and I was as guilty as the rest of you but don’t do it!
 It doesn’t give you time to wake up and can often leave you feeling dozy and tired.
 You see, once you hit that snooze button and start drifting off your body starts its natural sleep cycle all over again which is why you feel more tired not less when your alarm beeps for the second time.
 This is not the way to start the day if you want greater energy.
 Now I have stopped hitting the snooze button and jump out of bed and into my joggers.